Mathicha/bpsr-logs/README.md

 - [There are too many/too few columns in the meter.](#q-there-are-too-manytoo-few-columns-in-the-meter)
 - [Help, my issue isn't listed here](#q-help-my-issue-isnt-listed-here-or-youve-tried-all-these-solutions-and-it-still-doesnt-work)

-### Q: Missing `WinDivert64.sys`

-A: You need to reinstall meter.
-The meter uses the WinDivert driver to listen to game packets.
-You either removed the file or your antivirus removed it.
-Please create an exception for the entire meter folder, and then reinstall the meter.
-After reinstalling, you should restart your computer before launching meter.

 ### Q: Meter isn't detecting anything...

 A: There can be multiple reasons.
-If you have NordVPN installed, meter will not work due to both apps using WinDivert.
-You need to uninstall Nord, or completely quit the Nord processes and reboot.
+On Linux, make sure libpcap is installed and you have the necessary permissions to capture packets (typically requires `sudo` or being in the `wireshark` group).
+On Windows, ensure no other packet capture tools (like NordVPN) are interfering.

 ### Q: How do I also use ExitLag (and other ping reducers)?